REN-Jintong/DSHA-AMP/README.md

-- The set (Sparse-Matrix: 20 instances) is introduced by Scott and Hu [2] The original source is published in https://sparse.tamu.edu/ We made a conversion of the raw materia to have the same interface with the instances above.
+- The set (Sparse-Matrix: 20 instances) is introduced by Scott and Hu [2] The original source is published in https://sparse.tamu.edu/ We made a conversion of the raw matieria to have the same interface with the instances above (removing unused information, the repeated edges as well as the self-loop).
   Notes that, 24 instances introduced by Scott and Hu [2], six (curtis54, can_445, 662_bus, nos6, dwt_234, and sherman4) also appear in the Harwell-Boeing set.
 Four of these (curtis54, can_445, 662_bus, and nos6) are identical in both collections, while the remaining two (dwt_234 and sherman4) are entirely different instances.
 Therefore, the 'Sparse-Matrix' category effectively contains 20 unique new instances.

 ------------------------------------------------------------------------